european-public-network/european-public-network.github.io/docs/4000_developers/4100_concepts/4180_Smart-Agents.md

 For this problem the concept of the "oracle" exists.
 The oracle is a small component which can make transactions to your smart contract based on different triggers, e.g. timed triggers, or triggers depending on another external system.

-evan.network provides a JavaScript API which connects to the evan.network blockchain and provides functionalities to create verifications, VCs, DIDs, Digital Twins, and many other features.
+evan.network provides a JavaScript API which connects to the European Public Network blockchain and provides functionalities to create verifications, VCs, DIDs, Digital Twins, and many other features.

-When you want to connect the evan.network API to your third party system, we provide a node.js framework called "smart-agents", where you can define business logic mapped to REST APIs.
+When you want to connect the European Public Network API to your third party system, we provide a node.js framework called "smart-agents", where you can define business logic mapped to REST APIs.

-Every smart-agent is a fully functional component, which can consist of one or more REST APIs, its own configuration, and its own identity on evan.network.
+Every smart-agent is a fully functional component, which can consist of one or more REST APIs, its own configuration, and its own identity on European Public Network.

 ## Architecture of smart agents